moehriegitt/hob3l/doc/scadformat.md

   * SVG mode: OpenSCAD supports CSS via `class` and `style` (via libxml), but Hob3l does not (no libxml is used).

+  * SVG mode: Hob3l supports the `layer` attribute, while OpenSCAD does not.

   * SVG mode: Like OpenSCAD, Hob3l does not apply any clipping at the `svg` element's viewbox.